Emmanuel Rivera Player Props: Diamondbacks vs. Nationals

 Emmanuel Rivera At The Plate

-- Rivera has seven doubles, a home run and five walks while batting .348.
+- Rivera is batting .362 with eight doubles, a home run and five walks.

+- Rivera is batting .421 during his last games and is on a four-game hitting streak.

+- Rivera has reached base via a hit in 20 games this season (of 29 played), and had multiple hits in 11 of those games.

-- Rivera has driven in a run in nine games this year (32.1%), including two games with multiple runs batted in.
+- Rivera has driven in a run in 10 games this season (34.5%), including three games with more than one RBI (10.3%).
+He has also driven home three or more of his team's runs in one contest.

+- In 48.3% of his games this year, he has scored at least once.
+And he's had three games with multiple runs (10.3%).

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.